Lagerstroemia speciosa: Growth

-It is a small to medium-sized to large tree growing to 15 m tall, with an attractive symmetrical crown having a short bole or trunk with smooth, flaky light grey or cream-colured bark.
+It is a small to medium-sized to large tree growing to 15 m tall, with an attractive symmetrical crown having a short bole or trunk with smooth, flaky light grey or cream-coloured bark.
 The leaves are simple, deciduous, oval to elliptic with stout petiole, 8–15 cm long and 3–7 cm broad, with an acute apex.
 The flowers are produced in erect panicles 20–40 cm long, each flower with six white to purple petals 2–3.5 cm long.
 It has simple leaves with, glabrous, large, elliptic or oblong lanceolate.

 The fruits are ellipsoid or sub-globose woody capsules.
 They are green at first, but later turn brown and finally black.
 The fruits hang on to the trees.
 It is easily raised through seeds.
 It grows best on rich deep alluvial loams and prefers warm, humid and moist soils and can withstand water logging.